5 ways music can improve your English

 ― Albert Einstein

 Do you enjoy listening to music?
 I do.
-I love music, and I have always included learning a song in my language learning activities.
-Recently, I also learned that music is good for my health!
-So now I have another reason to enjoy singing Nena's "99 Luftballons" under the shower!
+Recently, I learned that music is good for my health.

-In this post, I want to talk about music and how it can improve your health and your English.
+In this post, I want to talk about music and how it can improve your health as well as your English.

-I always enjoyed music.
-It has always been an important part of my life, so it was only natural to use songs to learn German, Spanish and Italian.
-What I didn't realize was that scientific researchers have evidence that music improves memory, reduces stress and anxiety, improves the quality of sleep, and helps us stay healthy.
-So now I have just another reason to continue using music during my English lessons.
+I've always enjoyed music.
+It has always been an important part of my life.
+Consequently, it came natural for me to use songs to learn German, Spanish and Italian.
+What I didn't realize was that scientific researchers have evidence that shows music improves memory, reduces stress, improves the quality of sleep, and helps us stay healthy.

-If you don't use music to learn a language, here are five reasons you should consider adding learning the lyrics to your day and remember, you must sing out loud. ;-)
+If you don't use music to learn a language, here are five reasons you should consider adding learning song lyrics to your day and remember, you must sing them out loud. ;-)

 #1 Music is sticky

-Have you ever heard a song that you may not have liked, but it was stuck in your head for an extended period?
+Have you ever heard a song that you may not have liked, but it stuck in your head for an extended period of time?
 I certainly have.
-That's because music is sticky; a simple upbeat melody or catchy repetitive lyrics will help your brain create new synapses and associate meaning and feelings to a specific English colloquium, expression, or word.
+That's because music is sticky.
+A simple upbeat melody or catchy repetitive lyric will help your brain create new synapses and associate meaning and feelings to a specific English colloquium, expression, or word.